Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 Kinrin Lake

-Honestly, Kinrin lake would’ve looked better without this building out of the way…
+Honestly, Kinrin lake would’ve looked better with this building out of the way…

 You have to politely wait your turn before taking a picture at the viewpoint!

-When I went there were many tourists, all cramming in at one are trying to get a picture.
-There was even a group of girls that brought a whole setup making TikTok content.
+When I visited Kinrin Lake in Yufuin, there were a lot of tourists all cramming in at one are trying to get a picture.
+There was even a group of girls that brought a whole setup to make some TikTok content, I mean the whole shebang, tripods, ring lights, everything.
+Not my place to judge, if you wanna dance to the backdrop of a beautiful lake, then sure.

-I stumbled across an old Chinese lady who I assume travelled alone and she asked me to take a picture of her as she believed I was a photographer due to the camera I was holding.
-After our little modeling session, she thanked me profusely in multiple languages, from Mandarin, to Japanese, to English.
+I stumbled upon a Chinese tour group and I had a wholesome moment with an older Chinese lady who I assumed was traveling in the tour solo.
+She approached me to ask if I could take a picture for her.
+I think she saw my camera and then believed that I was a professional photographer so she put her whole trust in me… After our little modeling session, she thanked me profusely in multiple languages, from Mandarin, to Japanese, to English.

-I tried damn hard to take good photos for that auntie, I hope she likes them.
+I tried damn hard to take good photos for that Auntie, I’m no professional, but I hope she likes them.

 The birds atop of this torii gate make this look very ominous